Spyderisk/system-modeller-adaptor/LICENSES/README.md

-# Licenses in Spyderisk and how to apply them
+# Licenses in Spyderisk Adaptor and how to apply them

 This is both a policy document and a practical how-to.
 The technical details of licensing can be complicated, but Spyderisk licensing is easy if you follow these basic rules.
 If you have any questions do please ask [team@spyderisk.org](mailto://team@spyderisk.org).

-Licenses apply to all intellectual property in the Spyderisk project.
+Licenses apply to all intellectual property in the Spyderisk Open project.
-We apply licenses within individual source files, according to the [SPDX software component Bill of Materials](https://spdx.dev/) specification.
+Within individual source files, we specify licensing according to the [SPDX software component Bill of Materials](https://spdx.dev/) specification.
 For code that we create, we choose the license.
 For third-party code, we use whatever license was chosen for that code (assuming it is compatible with Spyderisk at all - otherwise we couldn't use that third-party code!)

+We currently use these licenses in Spyderisk Deployment:

+* *[Apache 2](./APACHE-2.0.txt)* for nearly all code, including all code created specifically for Spyderisk
+* *[Creative Commons By-SA 4.0](./CREATIVE-COMMONS-BY-SA-4.0.txt)* for all new documentation, and eventually all documentation will be copyright CC By SA unless it was created by someone

+Spyderisk is happy to consider any useful third-party code or documentation for inclusion in Spyderisk provided it is under a compatible license.
+There is occasionally some nuance to what "compatible license" means, as described below, but this is our general intention.

 # Apache 2.0 license - default for source code

 In some cases other licenses may be used if the code originated from a third party.
 So long as the third party code has a license compatible with the [Open Source Definition](https://opensource.org/osd/) then it will not conflict with the Apache 2.0 license and we can freely use it.
-There is one exception, noted below.

 In order to apply the Apache license to a source code file in the Spyderisk project, insert the following comment block at the top, replacing the text in